 Tragic and heartfelt, Where Butterflies Go is based on the harrowing true story of one woman’s survival during the Nazi occupation of Poland, and her struggle to find meaning in the aftermath.

-I am completely lost for words, I could use various platitudes such as ‘wow, stunning, breath-taking’ but to be perfectly honest there are no words that can fully do this gorgeous book justice.
+I am completely lost for words, I could use various platitudes such as ‘wow, stunning, breath-taking but to be perfectly honest there are no words that can fully do this gorgeous book justice.
 Nothing I can string together in form of a review will do justice to just how incredible and moving this book is, it feels wrong pinning a few overly used words to this beautiful book, this is incredibly special and a stunning tribute to those who were taken so brutally and a powerful testament to those who survived to share their stories with us all.

 Where Butterflies Go is a historical fiction based on the true story of the author; Debra Doxer’s family history, of her great aunt.
 I want to say a huge thank you to Debra for sharing such a personal and powerful story with us all.

-The book is split in, the first part tells the story of Meira who is currently living with her family in the Jewish quarter in Warsaw, Poland, the animosity towards the Jewish community is palpable, there is a feeling of unease as anti-Semitism grows.
+The book is split, the first part tells the story of Meira who is currently living with her family in the Jewish quarter in Warsaw, Poland, the animosity towards the Jewish community is palpable, there is a feeling of unease as anti-Semitism grows.
 But Meira and her family just go about their lives day after day.
-Years later the German army arrived in Poland, Meira is now a mother and happily married and they now face the unthinkable, their own countries government looks the other way as the Jewish community is brutally forced to leave everything they have, taken from their homes and jobs and dumped in the middle of the rat-infested, decease ridden ghetto.
+Years later the German army arrived in Poland, Meira is now a mother and happily married and they now face the unthinkable, their own country’s government looks the other way as the Jewish community is brutally forced to leave everything they have, taken from their homes and jobs and dumped in the middle of the rat-infested, decease ridden ghetto.

-Meira is a strong and determined woman she keeps her head down gets on with the job assigned to her and hopes for the light at the end of this dark and perilous tunnel, but that tunnel is about to longer and darker as Meira soon finds her self with thousand, upon thousands more in the nightmare that is the camps, good and innocent people being brutally murdered.
-Incredibly Meira survives and the second part of the story starts as Meira manages to make her way to America, where she not only finds her long lost sister, and there is blossoming of love on the horizon for her.
+Meira is a strong and determined woman she keeps her head down gets on with the job assigned to her and hopes for the light at the end of this dark and perilous tunnel, but that tunnel is about to longer and darker as Meira soon finds her self with thousands, upon thousands more in the nightmare that is the camps, good and innocent people being brutally murdered.
+Incredibly Meira survives and the second part of the story starts as Meira manages to make her way to America, where she not only finds her long-lost sister, and there is a blossoming of love on the horizon for her.
 But with everything Meira has had to endure over the years, what she had seen and done, her experiences have taken a toll on her, can she really be able to trust and move forward to grab the happiness which she deserves?

-Where Butterflies Go is a once in a lifetime book which everyone must read, it isn’t the easiest of reads at times, it’s emotional and haunting and will break the hardest of hearts, and there is hope and love and the pure unrelenting determination to survive.
+Where Butterflies Go is a once-in-a-lifetime book which everyone must read, it isn’t the easiest of reads at times, it’s emotional and haunting and will break the hardest of hearts, and there is hope and love and the pure unrelenting determination to survive.
 It will leave you feeling very emotional, I know that Meira and her family will stay with me for a long time.